ThanCoder/dart_html_dsl/README.md

 # Dart HTML DSL

+## ⚠️ Warning

+> **Experimental Project**
+>
+> This project is currently under active experimentation.
+> The API is not final, and required widgets and features are still being added and refined.
+> **Breaking changes may occur at any time** until a stable release is announced.

 **dart_html_dsl** is a type-safe Dart DSL for building HTML, CSS, and JavaScript using pure Dart code.